Lux Christian Academy: Policies & Handbook

 SCHOOL/PARENT PARTNERSHIP

 Lux Christian Academy has a specific spiritual purpose based upon biblical guidelines (Deuteronomy 6:1-9, Ephesians 6:1-4).
 Lux Christian Academy strives to set a Christian and educational atmosphere.
-Therefore, it is required that at least one parent/ guardian is a believer and attends a Bible teaching, Holy Spirit-filled church.
-It is required that at least one parent is in agreement with our Parent Agreement.
+Therefore, it is required that at least one parent/ guardian is a believer and attends a Bible-teaching, Holy Spirit-filled church.
+It is required that at least one parent sign our Parent Agreement.

 Parent Promise/ Agreement